For millions of people around the world, this time of year means one thing and one thing only – Halloween.

-The celebrations date way back to the Aztec period when there was a day for celebrating the lives of dead children and a separate day for celebrating the lives of dead older people.
+The celebrations date way back to the Aztec period when there was a day for celebrating the lives of dead children and a separate day for commemorating the lives of dead older people.

 Then, when the Spanish came along and introduced Catholic holidays, the traditional indigenous celebrations merged with All Saints Day and All Souls Day on November 1st and November 2nd to create the Day of the Dead celebrations that can be found in Mexico today.

-Why Should you Travel to Mexico for Day of the Dead?
+Why Should You Travel to Mexico for the Day of the Dead?